convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.41.0 (2013-06-26) =
+* Fix "authenticate filter not called" when auth process lacks a user name.

 = 0.40.0 (2013-06-22) =
 * Track the age of verified IP's and use that to prevent users being locked out by "attacks" from one's own IP address.